NyanMaths/asbear/README.md

 ## Roadmap

-* Using an acutaul configuration format like YAML
+* Using an actual configuration format like YAML
 * Automating installation
 * Supporting more codecs